 Family-based knowledge transfer currently dominates agricultural training.
-Participants request agricultural entrepreneurship in K-12 curricula and education that presents agriculture beyond manual labor.
+Participants request agricultural science & entrepreneurship in K-12 curricula and education that presents agriculture to their children as a profession more than manual labor.
 Specialized agricultural academies, scholarship programs, and mentorship networks would enhance awareness of diverse career trajectories.